-Yes, in fact, this recipe freezes very well!
+Yes, this recipe freezes very well!
 It is a fantastic recipe for meal prep.

-I suggest doubling or tripling the recipe and then freezing the leftovers in Tupperware containers or plastic freezer bags.
-It should last between 4-6 weeks properly frozen.
-To reheat, allow the mixture to defrost overnight in the fridge and then reheat the egg roll filling in a bowl using your microwave until just heated through for a simple, easy keto recipe.
+I suggest doubling or tripling the recipe and freezing the leftovers in an airtight container or plastic freezer bag.
+It should last between 2-3 months when properly frozen.
+To reheat, allow the mixture to defrost overnight in the fridge, and then reheat the egg roll filling in a bowl in a skillet or the microwave until just heated through for a simple, easy keto recipe.

 More Easy Keto Ground Beef Recipes:

 - Easy Keto Beef & Broccoli Stir Fry

 - Keto Fried Cabbage & Bacon